LinkedInLearning/manage-storage-in-azure-4413556/chapter-5/chapter-5-readme.md

     You will be prompted to enter an admin password for the virtual machine, don't forget to note it down!
 The username is admin0501

-## Chapter 05_02 Mounting an SMB File Share in Windows
+## Chapter 05_02 Mounting a file share to Windows Server

 These commands create the Virtual Machine, Networking and Storage with a single file share named filesmount.